In development

 3) How can we increase Distributed Generation while improving its resilience?

-Towards Universal Access – empowering and educating the user
+Towards Universal Energy Access – empowering and educating the consumer

 Universal Energy Access (U)